 Here are a few reminders to keep these in mind when assembling your child’s food for the day:

-- Try not to send something that your kiddo has never seen in any form or tasted in any variation before.
-You want lunch to be fun, yummy, and familiar.
+- Try not to send something that your kiddo has never had before.

 - Ask for feedback on how your child ate so you know what they are liking (and not liking…).